nilsel/patsy-quickstart/README.md

 patsy-quickstart
 ================

-A empty boilerplate project with patsy.json + filetree setup ready to go. (pre-alpha, do not expect this to work yet!)
+A empty boilerplate project for [Patsy](//github.com/phun-ky/patsy) with patsy.json + filetree setup ready to go. (pre-alpha, do not expect this to work yet!)